Scalr/scalr-cli/README.md

 This can be done using environment variables (SCALR_HOSTNAME and SCALR_TOKEN) or a configuration file.
 Run the CLI with the -configure flag to run the configuration wizard.

+An optional environment variable called SCALR_ACCOUNT can be used to set a default account ID.
+When running a command that has either an -account or -account-id flag
+(and not manually specified with flags), it will automatically be set to that default account ID.

 ```
 user@server ~$ scalr -configure
 Scalr Hostname [ex: example.scalr.io]: example.scalr.io
 Scalr Token (not echoed!):
+Default Scalr Account-ID [ex: acc-tq8cgt2hu6hpfuj]: acc-tq8cgt2hu6hpfuj
 Configuration saved in /home/user/.scalr/scalr.conf
 ```